Can I qualify for a home loan with scholarship income?

 Most of our customers are PhD students on one of three types of scholarships / Fellowships:

-• Commonwealth scholarship: Government scholarships are generally paid as tax free income on an ongoing basis.
+- Commonwealth scholarship: Government scholarships are generally paid as tax-free income on an ongoing basis.
 One of our lenders can accept this income for a home loan.

-• University scholarship: University scholarships can be either paid as taxable income or tax free income on an ongoing basis.
+- University scholarship: University scholarships can be either paid as taxable income or tax-free income on an ongoing basis.
 One of our lenders can accept this income for a home loan.

-• Fellowship: This income can be accepted on a case by case basis, depending on the nature of the payments and the likelihood that it is to continue.
+- Fellowship: This income can be accepted on a case-by-case basis, depending on the nature of the payments and the likelihood that it is to continue.

 Which scholarships are not included?